-As we know that startups are at high-risk but at the same time high-reward type of a game compared to working in a very large organization.
-They are much more vulnerable in times of crisis like this but at the same time they are more agile and they can change direction overnight.
+As we know, startups are at high risk but at the same time, high-reward type of game compared to working in a very large organization.
+So they are much more vulnerable in times of crisis like this, but at the same time, they are more agile, and they can change direction overnight.

-Tom Previte is an influential figure and he is running Launch22.
-We interviewed with him and asked our questions.
-First of all, we ask him about what are his observations about how startups are handling work from home situation.
+Tom Previte is an influential figure, and he is running Launch22.
+So we interviewed him and asked him questions.
+First of all, we ask him about his observations about how startups are handling work from home situations.

-He says that: “There are a lot of companies which will unfortunately fail such as bricks and mortar business but it’s also possible to adapt and change.
-As we know that being startups kind of are adaptable and you’ll see lots of businesses changing, adapting, and creating very innovative ways to survive and actually to thrive.”
+He says that: “There are many companies that will, unfortunately, fail such as bricks and mortar business, but it’s also possible to adapt and change.
+As we know that being startups are adaptable, and you’ll see lots of businesses changing, adapting, and creating very innovative ways to survive and actually to thrive.”

 About the remote working culture

-About the remote working culture and its effects on being productive, he says that this all completely stems from the leadership.
-If the leaders in the organization take on the responsibility of galvanizing the team, then this is an opportunity to actually bring teams close together in times of hardship.
-There’s a common enemy which is coronavirus and if you can actually use that to galvanize the team to work towards and beat that, it can make your culture stronger.
+About the remote working culture and its effects on productivity, he says that this all stems from leadership.
+If the leaders in the organization take on the responsibility of galvanizing the team, this is an opportunity to bring teams to close together in times of hardship.
+There’s a common enemy, the coronavirus, and if you can use that to galvanize the team to work towards and beat that, it can make your culture stronger.

 How Launch22 is handling the Covid-19 situation?

-Launch22 have two London base locations with a cool working style spaces in King’s Cross and Poplar.
-He reportedly said that, their revenues have taken a big hit.
-They probably lost a lot in the last week and potentially will be loosing up to 50-60% of their revenue monthly when contracts expire.
+Launch22 have two London base locations with cool working style spaces in King’s Cross and Poplar.
+However, he reportedly said that their revenues had taken a big hit.
+They probably lost a lot in the last week and will potentially lose up to 50-60% of their revenue monthly when contracts expire.

 As a nonprofit charity and a business that has overheads, they have physical spaces to manage and maintain their margins are very tight.
-He believes that, they really have to think and are still thinking creatively as much as they can and how they can actually lower that risk.
+He believes that they really have to think and are still thinking creatively as much as possible and how they can actually lower that risk.
 In terms of mitigating the impacts, what they’re doing is preserving their overheads.
-They are also thinking about how they can actually keep their members, keep them happy, and provide a service at this time.
+They are also thinking about how they can keep their members, keep them happy, and provide a service.

-Additionally, we think about offering to the members, which are currently here, a more virtual option.
-So, they can access the mentors still and they can access their virtual registered address without paying the full price.
-In that way, we’ll be able to keep members and our community.”
+Additionally, we think about offering a more virtual option to the members, which are currently here.
+So, they can still access the mentors and access their virtual registered address without paying the full price.
+So, in that way, we’ll be able to keep members and our community.”